Zemo Ağgöz Yiğitsoy

 Freelance:

-Zemo Ağgöz Yiğitsoy, a reporter for the pro-Kurdish Mezopotamya News Agency (MA), was one of 10 journalists detained for alleged terrorist links in various Turkish cities in October 2022.
-She was detained in Ankara and remains under house arrest awaiting trial.
-The reason for the mass arrest remains unclear, but lawyers representing the journalists told CPJ that all of them have denied any connection with a terrorist group.
+Zemo Ağgöz Yiğitsoy, an editor and reporter for the pro-Kurdish Mezopotamya News Agency (MA), was one of 10 journalists detained for alleged terrorist links in various Turkish cities in October 2022.
+She was detained in Ankara and put under house arrest until it was lifted in December 2022.
+In July 2024, Ağgöz was found guilty of “being a member of a [terrorist] organization” alongside seven others and sentenced to six years and three months in prison.
+As of early 2026, she remained free pending appeal.
+Lawyers representing the journalists told CPJ that all of them have denied any connection with a terrorist group.

-Employees of MA, which supports the political and cultural rights of Turkey’s ethnic Kurdish citizens, have been subject to frequent prosecution as the Turkish authorities associate them with the outlawed Kurdistan Workers’ Party or PKK, an armed group that has clashed with Turkey over Kurdish independence for decades.
-Ağgöz has worked for the agency since 2018 and focuses on gender and legal issues.
+Employees of MA, which supports the political and cultural rights of Turkey’s ethnic Kurdish citizens, have been subject to frequent prosecution, as the Turkish authorities associate them with the outlawed Kurdistan Workers’ Party, or PKK, an armed group that has clashed with Turkey over Kurdish independence for decades.
+Ağgöz has worked for MA since 2018, focusing on gender and legal issues.

-The remaining detainees were questioned on suspicion of “being a member of a [terrorist] organization,” and about their journalistic activities, though they have not been officially charged, according to news reports.
+The remaining detainees were questioned on suspicion of “being a member of a [terrorist] organization” and about their journalistic activities, and eventually charged in February 2023.

-CPJ emailed the Turkish Ministry of Justice in November 2022 for comment, but did not receive any reply.
+CPJ emailed the Turkish Ministry of Justice in January 2026 for comment but did not receive any reply.